sidsatya/ailabor/README.md

 - IP_R_NM: Interpersonal, Routine, Non-Manual
 - etc.

-Task classification was based on a combination of expert coding, NLP techniques, and manual review.
+Task classification was done using OpenAI's GPT-4o-mini model.

 ## Replication Instructions

 To fully replicate results:
 1. Place the required data in appropriate directories
-2. Run `compute_onet_task_shares.r`
+2. Run `gpt_classification.py`
-3. Run the EDA scripts for either framework

-Pre-processed files are also available for quick replication without reprocessing.
+Pre-processed files are also available for analysis without running the task.

 ## Output Files

-- **Balance Tables**: Summary stats by task dimension
-- **Growth Plots**: Wage and employment growth visualizations
-- **Regression Tables**: Output from statistical models
-- **Bubble Plots**: Joint wage/employment/size plots
+Intermediate data files will be saved to `task_classification/data`.
+Final output files with O*NET data merged to classified tasks will be saved in `data/onet/` as:
+- `data/onet/onet_task_statements_classified_4_dim.csv`
+- `data/onet/onet_task_statements_classified_8_dim.csv`

 ## TODO
 - Analyze changes in task shares over time.
 Think about core vs. supplementary tasks and date as well.